 Permission of the parent or eligible student is not required for the release of information that is designated as directory information by the board, provided that the parent or eligible student has been given proper notice and an opportunity to opt out.
-(See Policy 1310/4002, Parental Involvement)
+(See Policy 1310/4002.
+Parental Involvement)

-The board designates the following student record information as directory information: name; name of parent/legal guardian/legal custodian; address; telephone listing; electronic mail address; photograph; date and place of birth; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; grade level; diploma, certification and awards received; and most recent previous school or education institution attended by the student.
+The board designates the following student record information as directory information: name; name of parent/legal guardian/legal custodian; address; telephone listing; electronic mail address; photograph or digital image, including still or video images of a student engaged in ordinary school activities; date and place of birth; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; grade level; diploma (including endorsements earned), industry credentials/certifications, and awards received; and most recent previous school or education institution attended by the student.